Daniel Berrigan

-Berrigan's active protest against the Vietnam War earned him both scorn and admiration, especially regarding his association with the Catonsville Nine.
-It also landed him on the Federal Bureau of Investigation's "most wanted list" (the first-ever priest on the list), on the cover of Time magazine, and in prison.
+Berrigan's protests against the Vietnam War earned him both scorn and admiration, especially regarding his association with the Catonsville Nine.
+He was arrested multiple times and sentenced to prison for destruction of government property, and was listed on the Federal Bureau of Investigation's "most wanted list" after flight to avoid imprisonment (the first-ever priest on the list).

 For the rest of his life, Berrigan remained one of the United States' leading anti-war activists.
 In 1980, he co-founded the Plowshares movement, an anti-nuclear protest group, that put him back into the national spotlight.
-Berrigan was an award-winning and prolific author of some 50 books, a teacher, and a university educator.
+Berrigan was an author of some 50 books, a teacher, and a university educator.

 Early life

 Berrigan was born in Virginia, Minnesota, the son of Thomas Berrigan, a second-generation Irish Catholic and active trade union member, and Frieda Berrigan (née Fromhart), who was of German ancestry.
 He was the fifth of six sons.
 His youngest brother was fellow peace activist Philip Berrigan.

 At age 5, Berrigan's family moved to Syracuse, New York.
+Berrigan was devoted to the Catholic Church throughout his youth.
+He joined the Jesuits directly out of high school in 1939 and was ordained to the priesthood on June 19, 1952.
 In 1946, Berrigan earned a bachelor's degree from St. Andrew-on-Hudson, a Jesuit seminary in Hyde Park, New York.
 In 1952 he received a master's degree from Woodstock College in Baltimore, Maryland.

-Berrigan was devoted to the Catholic Church throughout his youth.
-He joined the Jesuits directly out of high school in 1939 and was ordained to the priesthood on June 19, 1952.